wren-lang/wren/doc/site/branching.markdown

 The `&&` and `||` operators are lumped here under branching because they conditionally execute some code&mdash;they short-circuit.
 Both of them are infix operators, and, depending on the value of the left-hand side, the right-hand operand expression may or may not be evaluated.

 An `&&` ("logical and") expression evaluates the left-hand argument.
-If it's falsey, it returns that value.
+If it's false, it returns that value.
 Otherwise it evaluates and returns the right-hand argument.

     :::dart
     IO.print(false && 1)  // false
     IO.print(1 && 2)      // 2

 An `||` ("logical or") expression is reversed.
-If the left-hand argument is truthy, it's returned, otherwise the right-hand argument is evaluated and returned:
+If the left-hand argument is true, it's returned, otherwise the right-hand argument is evaluated and returned:

     :::dart
     IO.print(false || 1)  // 1